docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 Our Dockerfile includes a couple notable lines:

-- `FROM alpine:3.4` indicates that our applicaiton is based off of an Alpine OS base image.
+- `FROM alpine:3.4` indicates that our Application is based off of an Alpine OS base image.
 - `RUN apk` & `RUN pip` lines install software packages on top of the base OS that our applications needs.
 - `ADD / /app` adds the application code into the image.